varadanvk/snitch/readme.md

 # Snitch

 AI productivity monitor with a terminal interface.
-Watches your screen and tells you when you're slacking off.
-I like to call it a "lock-in" manager
+Watches your screen and tells you when you're slacking off

 ## Features